 It’s not every hotel where your interconnecting family rooms have their own conservatory complete with orange trees and grapevines, or where the chef hands your kids some freshly picked strawberries on his way back from the vegetable plot to the kitchen.
-But then the Old Swan and Minster Mill on the gorgeously named River Windrush in the depths of Cotwolds countryside in Oxfordshire is no ordinary hotel.
+But then the Old Swan and Minster Mill [now two separate hotels sharing facilities] on the gorgeously named River Windrush in the depths of Cotwolds countryside in Oxfordshire is no ordinary hotel.

 Of interest, particularly, to parents who don’t want to sacrifice style and sybaritic comfort for child-friendliness, the Old Swan and Minster Mill welcomes its junior visitors with a whole range of amenities including a wooden obstacle course, a ‘guinea-pig village’ and a boules court beside the kitchen garden, summerhouse, free-range chicken pen and duckhouse.

 My boys loved exploring the extensive grounds through which the river does indeed rush (signs alert you to the need to supervise young children closely).
 Several bridges cross the water, making this a great place to play tag, hide and seek and pooh-sticks, and paths wind through the adjoining meadows, encouraging you to roam at will.
-Sculptures also dot the grounds, and there is a croquet lawn, a tennis court and an indoor playroom with stuff for both older and younger kids, including a mini-football table, boardgames and paints.
-A swimming pool will join the amenities before too long, as part of the addition of a full spa (there are currently treatment rooms and a small gym).
+Sculptures also dot the grounds, and there is a croquet lawn, a tennis court and an indoor playroom with stuff for both older and younger kids, including a mini-football table, board games and paints.

 Our interconnecting rooms, though not huge in themselves, each had a conservatory plus a sun-trap patio, meaning we had more than enough space to spread out in.
 Mini teddy bears, bathrobes, White Company toiletries, plates of fresh berries and sliced oranges on arrival, and a carafe of cherry liqueur were little touches that made us feel extra welcome.